Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To watch something closely or pay attention to something.
 **Sentence:** The scientist will observe the birds to learn more about them.
 **Conversation:**
-A – Why are you watching the birds?
+A – Why are you watching the birds
 B – I’m observing them to understand their behavior.

 ### Word: Peer